Do Houseboats Have Internet? What Types Can They Get?

 Cable internet is another option for your houseboat.
 Cable will normally have faster speeds and actually runs on coaxial cable lines just like cable tv does.
 It is normally far more stable of an option but the cable internet providers are normally more expensive than their DSL counterparts.

-Related Post Do Houseboats Have Bathrooms?
+Related Post Do Houseboats Have Engines?

 Some of the most common cable internet providers are: Cox, Mediacom, and multiple other smaller carriers.